When Peter Flom was 5, his family was told he would never go to college because of his learning differences. Fortunately, they didn’t accept that.

 I think these labels should be about as stigmatized as a label like “nearsighted.”
 Sure, there are some things that are hard for people with learning differences.
 But the same is true for nearsighted people.
 I will never be a pilot, for instance, because my vision is lousy.

 5. How does your work with statistics fit your strengths?

 I’ve always been good with numbers.
 I was the sort of kid who read the almanac.
 And I like playing with data.
 So being a statistician fits my talents pretty well.

 I’ve done statistics in various places, but now I am freelance.
 I like that because I like learning a little bit about a lot of different fields, and I have to do that to do my work.

 When I had a client who was an expert on epilepsy, I learned a little about that.
 I now do some work for Verizon, so I am learning a little about their business.
 I had one client who was studying the outbreak of civil wars in Africa.
 I had another who was studying the organization of police departments.

 I like the variety and I’m happy I found something I enjoy that plays to my strengths as a person.
-In fact, I think that’s critical for anyone who has a learning or attention issue.
+In fact, I think that’s critical for anyone who has a learning or thinking difference.

 The Understood Team is made up of passionate writers and editors.
 Many of them have kids who learn and think differently.